 Audio material presented in the classroom with a student with a hearing impairment will need to be captioned, subtitled, or provided in a way that is accessible to the student.
 In this situation it is important for the faculty member to work closely with the student in order to determine the most appropriate method for the student with the hearing impairment to access the audio material.

 As part of the pedagogic process, course attendance policies are determined by faculty at the college, departmental or individual course level.
 Occasionally, students may have disabilities that impact their ability to attend class.
-While Disability Services can verify that the student’s disability may cause difficulty with course attendance and an accommodation may be in order, it is within a faculty member’s expertise to determine whether modifying course attendance policies is reasonable.
+While Accessibility Services can verify that the student’s disability may cause difficulty with course attendance and an accommodation may be in order, it is within a faculty member’s expertise to determine whether modifying course attendance policies is reasonable.
 In some cases, attendance is fundamental to course objectives; for example, students may be required to interact with others in the class, to demonstrate the ability to think and argue critically, or to participate in group projects.
 In other instances, faculty may determine that students can master course content despite some or many absences.
 Rarely, faculty may decide that students do not need to attend classes at all.

 Typically, faculty are not required to lower or affect substantial modifications of standards for accommodation purposes.
 The United States Department of Education Office of Civil Rights, which enforces disability law in higher education, uses the following method to determine if class attendance is fundamental to course participation: